AdrienLemaire/fandekasp.github.io/_drafts/2015-08-01-analysing-the-pomodoro-technique.md

 * Analyze the estimation error (diff between actual effort and estimated one)
 * Show re-estimations diff (diff between actual effort and first estimation)

+how to improve quantitative estimates: eliminate the 3rd estimate while keeping the overall margin of error small; eliminate the 2nd estimate; Reduce the margin of error in the 1st estimate.

 Manage exploration.
 Research tasks, preparing for tasks, all exploration tasks can also be timeboxed in pomodoro and analyzed to see how much time is spent on it.

+Objective 4: Make the pomodoro more effective

+1st evolution: use the first 3~5 min of each pomodoro to briefly repeat what we've learned since the beginning of the activity (not just the last pomodoro), and print it into memory; use the last 3~5 min to quickly review what was done(effect/cause procedure, starting from the last activities and going back to the initial motivation)

+2nd evolution: idem as 1st, but for the 4-pomodoro set.
+Part of the first pomodoro is used to repeat what has been accomplished, and part of the last one is used to review (repetition and revision being more effective in group, talking them out loud, to stimulate overlearning and facilitate new information acquisition)

+Objective 5: Set up a timetable

+The key to organizing a timetable is make conscious decisions on how to set it up.
+Up to this points, sets of 4 pomodoros have been done, but depending on the person and time of the day, sets of 3 to 5 pomodoros might be more suitable.
+Experience teaches that when the seasons change, timetables need to change too.

+Other objectives:

+* using technology means increase in complexity due to the relative learning curve, and less flexibility as compared to paper, pencil and eraser.
+* keep tracking at the lowest possible level of complexity, even delegating small tasks to recording
+* keep recording simple, privilegie pencil/paper to software.
+* if processing and visualizing becomes difficult, complex and repetitive, first ask yourself if those metrics are really necessary.
+* Imagination is the most powerful tool for preventing complexity from growing.

+# Results

+**Learning Time**: it takes no time to apply the pomodoro technique.
+Mastering it takes from 7 to 20 days of constant application.
+It's easier to implement the technique consistently in pairs or teams (less learning time, more consistent results).

+**Length of the pomodoro**: Everybody is different, time is not the same in different weeks/months, hence the ideal pomodoro is between 20 to 40 minutes long.
+Experience shows that 30-min time periods works best.

+**Varying the lenght of breaks**: sets breaks should vary between 15 to 30 min, depending on how tired you feel.
+Exceeding 30 min risks interruting the rhythm.
+If you feel that a longer break is needed, this triggers an alarm signaling the need for rest and free time.
+Forcing yourself to take shorter breaks due to pressure could lead to a mental block in finding solutions.

+**Different perception of time**: first few days bring the following benefits: sharper focus and concentration
+* first 25-min pomodoros seem slowlier
+* after a few days, users can feel the mid-way point of 25 min.
+* by the end of the first week of constant application, users say they can feel when 5 min are left (feeling some sense of fatigue in those last minutes)

+**Sounds of the pomodoro**:
+Ticking and ringing.
+People feel annoyed by the ticking at first, but it becomes a calming sound, and they end up not hearing it under concentration.
+If pomodoros are done in an environment with other people who might get troubled by these sounds, alternatives can be done using flashing and softer beeps.

+**Ring Anxiety**:
+People who are not used to self-discipline or very oriented toward achieving results can feel some anxiety (fear that pomodoro could be used to externally monitor their progress, but the aim of the technique is not to carry out any sort of external analysis)

+**When not to use the pomodoro**:
+Do not use pomdoro for activities done in your free time, it wouldn't be free time otherwise, by scheduled and goal-oriented activities.

 # Best app